Skip to content

 Causative agents and mode of transmission

 There are many intestinal parasites affecting humans.
-Common ones include roundworms, pinworms, hookworms, tapeworms and liver flukes.
+Common ones include roundworms, pinworms, hookworms, tapeworms and liver flukes (usually Clonorchis sinensis in Hong Kong and neighboring areas).

 Roundworms (Ascaris species) are round and long, and the length can reach 20 cm.
 They have pointed ends and are light brown or pink in colour.
-They live in the human small intestine and their eggs are passed out with stool.
-Infections are acquired through ingestion of food contaminated with their eggs.
-Hands with contaminated soil can also be the transmission media.
+The larvae and adult worms live in the human small intestine and their eggs are passed out with stool.
+If the infected person defecates outside toileting facilities or the faeces is used as fertiliser, the eggs can be deposited in the soil.
+Parasitic infections are acquired through ingestion of food contaminated with their eggs.
+Hands when contaminated with soil can also be the transmission media.

-Pinworms (also called threadworms) are about 1 cm in length and whitish in colour, which resemble short pieces of threads.
-They inhabit the human large intestine and migrate to the anus at night to lay eggs.
+Pinworms (also called threadworms) are small (about 1 cm in length) and whitish in colour, which resemble short pieces of thread.
+They inhabit the human large intestine and rectum.
+The female pinworm migrate to the anus at night to lay eggs.
 This may result in local itchiness.
-A patient's fingers may be contaminated during scratching.
-If the patient does not wash hands thoroughly before preparing food, ingestion of these contaminated foods by other persons could result in infection.
-Children are at higher risk of acquiring the infection.
+The patient's fingers may be contaminated during scratching.
+If the patient does not wash hands thoroughly before preparing food, ingestion of the contaminated food by other persons could result in infection.
+Pinworm infection usually affects young children who get infected by getting eggs on their hands (either directly from an infected person or indirectly through contaminated objects) and then putting their hands in their mouths.

-Liver flukes are flat and about 1 to 2 cm long.
+Liver flukes (Clonorchis sinensis) are flat and about 1 to 2 cm long.
 They live in the human bile duct in the liver and their eggs are passed out with stool.
-After ingestion by snails and then released into water, they will come in contact and penetrate the flesh of some freshwater fish.
-Ingestion of these undercooked contaminated fish may result in infection.
+Eggs are ingested by snails in freshwater pond and developed into the free-swimming form (cercariae).
+The cercariae in the pond will get into contact with fish skin and penetrate the flesh and change into an encysted form.
+Ingestion of the raw or undercooked infected fish may then result in infection.

 Clinical features

-Symptoms of parasitic infection depend on the type of parasite contracted.
+Symptoms of parasitic infection depend on the type of parasite involved.
 Infection with a small number of parasites may be asymptomatic.
 For those who have symptoms, the following may occur:

 • Abdominal discomfort and distention, vomiting, diarrhoea